fiatjaf/nos2x/README.md

 ```
 git clone https://github.com/fiatjaf/nos2x
 cd nos2x
-git checkout chromium                       # or git checkout firefox
-yarn                                        # or use npm or pnpm
+yarn
 yarn run build
 ```

-then ...
+then

-* Chromium:
-  1. go to chrome://extensions
+1. go to `chrome://extensions`;
-  2. make sure, "developer mode" is enabled on the top right
+2. ensure "developer mode" is enabled on the top right;
-  3. "Load unpackaged"
-  4. select the `extension/` folder
-* Firefox:
-  1. go to about:debugging
-  2. "This Firefox"
-  3. "Load Temporary Add-on..."
+3. click on "Load unpackaged";
-  4. select any file from the `extension/` folder
+4. select the `extension/` folder of this repository.

 ## Screenshots